Micro Master's Degree in Strategic Human Resource Management

 Level 7 is equivalent to Master's leveL

-The aim of this unit is to develop learners’ understanding of how effective strategic management of human resources supports the achievement of organisational objectives in different contexts.
-The learner will also learn the process of analysing external and internal factors that affects an organisation and how the contextual factors are used to develop an effective HR strategy.
-Consideration is given to the contribution of strategic human resource management to competitive advantage and organisational growth.
+This unit aims to develop learners’ understanding of how effective strategic management of human resources supports achieving organizational objectives in different contexts.
+The learner will also learn the process of analyzing external and internal factors that affect an organization and how the contextual factors are used to develop an effective HR strategy.
+Consideration is given to the contribution of strategic human resource management to competitive advantage and organizational growth.

 Programs in details